 Extensions of the tumour into the intracranial cavity, orbit, pterygomaxillary fossa or into the soft tissues of the face is easily demonstrated on CT.
-The accuracy of CT in determining tumour spread to these areas is on the order of 85%.4
+The accuracy of CT in determining tumour spread to these areas is on the order of 85%4.

 In spite of these properties, it is not always possible to distinguish tumour from mucosal oedema secondary to sinus obstruction by the lesion on CT.
-In addition, CT can not always clearly determine whether the tumour has invaded the periorbita (important for planning need for orbital exenteration).5
+In addition, CT can not always clearly determine whether the tumour has invaded the periorbita (important for planning need for orbital exenteration) ^{5,6}.

-Methods
+Methods:

-It was a cross sectional study.
-This prospective study was carried out in the department of Radiology and Imaging in collaboration with department of ENT of DMCH, Dhaka, during the period of July 2013 to June 2014.
-Atotal of 32 patients were included in this study.
+It was a cross sectional observational study.
+This prospective study was carried out in the department of Radiology and Imaging in collaboration with department of ENT Department of DMCH, Dhaka, during the period of July 2013 to June 2014 (One year).
+Total number of 42 patients were included in this study.
+This was a non random purposive sampling.